 Screen acting and stage acting are quite different disciplines, but with the right training, you can greatly improve your ability to perform effectively on TV and in the movies, and also in the theatre.

 Screen acting techniques were, by necessity, developed much later than stage acting techniques.
 For those looking to do a bit of research, if you watch early cinema, you can see that they’re still using outdated stage techniques.
-Only later, with the introduction of the talkies, did a separate assortment of skills and techniques come about.
+Only later, with the introduction of the talkies, did a separate assortment of skills and acting techniques come about for the screen.

 For a theatre performance, one is being watched from many different points of view.
 Indeed, when one performs in a round theatre, one can be seen from as many as three hundred and sixty degrees!